fogrizovic/tenx-wdio-exercise/README.md

-## WDIO Excercise
+## WDIO Exercise

 This repository contains a basic WDIO framework setup with some tests.
-* Excercise 1: tests for the login
+* Exercise 1: tests for the login
-* Excercise 2: tests for the home.
+* Exercise 2: tests for the home.
 Login is a precondition for all tests.

-For both excercises you need to:
+For both exercises you need to:

 * Clone repository
 * Install and Run tests locally